One of the coolest things of keeping an aquarium is seeing fish behave like they do in real life. This is best visible with schooling fish.

 - Perfect beginner fish, no special needs

-Harlequin rasboras, or porkchop rasboras, are one of the best beginner schooling fish and are super popular.
+Harlequin rasboras, or porkchop rasboras, are one of the best beginner schooling fish species and are super popular.
 They will get about 2 inches (5 cm) when they are full grown and are super peaceful.

 To house these fish, you do not need anything special.
 Clean water and enough space will do the job.
 You can house these fish in a 10 gallon (40 L) aquarium, when you keep about 6 of them.